johnpeart/johnpeart.github.io/src/posts/blogpost/2019-06-02-building-a-eurovision-scoreboard.md

 I don't think I'm actually ever more excited than when they announce the results; even more so with the new and absolutely *brutal* way they've done them in recent years.

 So when I was deciding how I could bring some added fun to my Eurovision house party this year, there was only ever one choice: **more voting**!
 Many people would have settled for a paper scorecard downloaded from the Beeb — but not me.
 No, I wanted a digital scoreboard with realtime voting for my guests.
-And that's what I built.
-Here's a quick canter through how I shoved it together in only a few hours.
+And that’s what I built.
+Here’s a quick canter through how I shoved it together in only a few hours.

 ## What I built